End-to-End Efficient RL for Linear Bellman Complete MDPs with Deterministic Transitions: An Efficient Algorithm

+Our algorithm follows the two-phase paradigm of \cref{sec:framework} and assumes access to an $\argmax$ oracle over actions (\cref{sec:prelims}).
+Recall from \cref{sec:framework} that three challenges must be addressed: computing a policy cover for each layer, doing so without error compounding, and solving the planning problem efficiently after estimating reward parameters.
+Our key ideas are: (i)~we introduce \lazyspanner, a subroutine that computes a new type of coverage policies (distinct from the approximate spanners of \cref{sec:framework}) and can be used to \emph{exactly} identify all relevant feature directions at each layer, avoiding error compounding entirely; and (ii)~we use Fitted $Q$-Iteration (\textsc{FQI}) with these coverage policies to perform exact linear optimization within each layer, solving both the exploration and the deterministic planning problems efficiently.
+We now describe how FQI with a new type of coverage policies is used in our algorithm for exact linear optimization.

-\paragraph{Our approach: FQI with exact linear optimization.} Instead of using OCP or PSDP, we use Fitted Q-Iteration (\textsc{FQI}) \citep{munos2008finite} and perform linear optimization \emph{exactly} within each layer.
+\paragraph{FQI with exact linear optimization.} To avoid the bounded $Q$-function parameter requirement of PSDP, we use FQI \citep{munos2008finite} and perform linear optimization \emph{exactly} within each layer.
 To enable this exact linear optimization, we build an additional set of policies $\Psi_h$ at each layer $h$ that satisfy a \emph{coverage property}: for i.i.d.~initial states $\x_1,\x_1\ind{1}, \dots, \x_1\ind{\ncover}$,

 where, with high probability over the initial state, $\cS_h$ is a subspace spanned by $\phi_h^{\pi}(\x_1)$ for all $\pi \in \Pi$.
 Such a coverage property ensures that sampling enough initial states and rolling in with policies in $\Psi_h$ covers all relevant feature directions.
 Thanks to deterministic transitions (\cref{ass:bellman_complete}), the regression problems in \textsc{FQI} can be solved \emph{exactly} via minimum-norm least-squares; coverage then guarantees these solutions are correct for most sampled initial states.
 Unlike \citet{wu2024computationally}, our least-squares problems are \emph{unconstrained}, avoiding the need for a linear optimization oracle over features.
 At the same time, we also compute an approximate spanner $\Gamma_h$ via \apxspanner.
 The reason we need both $\Psi_h$ and $\Gamma_h$ is that while the coverage policies $\Psi_h$ suffice for deterministic regression in \textsc{FQI}, they lack the spanner property needed for stochastic regression.
 In Phase II, estimating the reward parameters $w^\star_h$ via ridge regression requires the spanner property of $\Gamma_h$ for accurate estimation across relevant feature directions.